 Elvis wanted to be a movie star more than he wanted to be a singer.
 He could act but never got beyond playing himself.
 King Creole is his best film, and its soundtrack is strong.
 Viva Las Vegas is the last movie that can be defended.
 Ann-Margret revealed that their affair lasted a year.

 It was young Elvis who thrilled and shocked.
 He was good after donning the jump suits, but it was different.
 He played more than a thousand concerts across America.
 His final record was "Way Down," and it is one of my favorites.

 I have sung Elvis songs karaoke.
 Women respond to "Teddy Bear" because it is non-threatening.
 Its lyrics are submissive.
 "Put a chain around my neck and lead me anywhere."
-Teddy bears are something they associate with childhood.
+Teddy bears are something women associate with childhood.
 Animals in general suggest sexuality.
 The intro gets right to the song: "Baby, let me be your lovin' teddy bear."
 The bridge comes early and is repeated.
 Repeated bridges were common in early Elvis.
-I was indifferent to this song until I discovered how it affects women.
+I was indifferent to this song until I discovered how it affected women.

 ..2 THE BEATLES

 The Beatles were unchallenged in the 1960s.
 Every group imitated them!
 Musicians combed their hair and tried to stand and hold their guitars like John Lennon and Paul McCartney.
 I bought their albums as they came out.
 In a way, they were the first real albums.
 LPs up to that time consisted of one good song and 11 duds.
 With The Beatles, every song was good.
 "Sergeant Pepper's Lonely Hearts Club Band" stands out because of its psychedelia.
 Beatle literature holds that Pepper was Paul's album.
 I disagree.
 John penned "A Day In The Life."